Skip to main content

 There are different ways you can use to deploy the Prometheus monitoring tool in your environment.
 One of the fastest ways to get started is to deploy it as a Docker container.
 This guide shows you how to quickly set up a minimal Prometheus on your laptop.
 You can then extend that setup to add a monitoring dashboard, alerting, and authentication.

-Deploying Prometheus in a Docker Container
+Deploying Prometheus with Docker

 How to Configure a Remote Data Store for Prometheus